MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Ignore last exit code

-By default, the last exit code returned from your script is checked.
-A nonzero code indicates a step failure.
-In that case, the system appends your script with:
+The last exit code returned from your script is checked by default.
+A nonzero code indicates a step failure, in which case the system appends your script with:

 `if ((Test-Path -LiteralPath variable:\LASTEXITCODE)) { exit $LASTEXITCODE }`